The U.S. criminal justice system disproportionately burdens low-income individuals and people of color, as well as their families and communities.

 - Using Bankruptcy Law to Aid Criminal Justice Debtors, Oct.
 17, 2017

 For criminal justice debtors, bankruptcy can be a powerful tool.
 It can eliminate the obligation to repay certain criminal justice debts or provide an orderly mechanism for repaying certain debts that cannot be discharged.
 Bankruptcy can also open the door to relief, such as expungement, record sealing, or restoration of a driver's license, that may otherwise be unavailable due to outstanding criminal debt.
 This webinar provides an overview of the application of bankruptcy law to criminal justice debt.

 - Introduction to Harvard's Criminal Justice Policy Program's 50-State Criminal Justice Debt Law Web Tool, March 1, 2018

 This webinar will provide an introduction to the web tool-the 50-State Criminal Justice Debt Reform Builder-and showcase ways to use it effectively for research and for work toward criminal justice debt policy reform.

-- Ensuring that People Are Not Jailed Due to Poverty: Reforming Policies and Representing Clients in Criminal Justice Debt "Ability to Pay" Proceedings (Date/Time TBD)
+- Ensuring that People Are Not Jailed Due to Poverty: Reforming Policies and Representing Clients in Criminal Justice Debt "Ability to Pay" Proceedings (May 22, 2018)

 The Constitution prohibits jailing defendants for non-payment of debts they cannot afford but too often courts fail to conduct adequate "ability to pay" proceedings and unrepresented individuals are sent to jail simply because they are too poor to pay a fee.
 This webinar discusses both effective representation of individuals in ability to pay proceedings and best practices for ability to pay determinations that advocates should promote in policy reform.